xmartlabs/fountain/README.md

 ```

 If you use either `ListResponseWithPageCount` or `ListResponseWithEntityCount` you can convert a `PageFetcher` to a `NetworkDataSourceAdapter`.
-That means that if the response has the number of pages or entities you can get a `NetworkDataSourceAdapter` without implement the `canFetch` method.
+That means that if the response has the number of pages or entities you can get a `NetworkDataSourceAdapter` without implementing the `canFetch` method.

 To do that Fountain provides some extensions:
 ```kotlin